BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 The app shows each contact as a card with:

-* The contact's photo.

-* The contact's full name.
+* The contact's photo and name.

-* Buttons to connect via video and voice.
+* One button to connect to the contact e.g. phone the person.

-* Buttons to navigate backward and foward among contacts.
+* Two buttons to navigate among contacts e.g. previous contact, next contact.

 ## Help Wanted

+Email <a href="mailto:joel@joelparkerhenderson.com>joel@joelparkerhenderson.com</a>.

+If you are a donor or fundraiser, we are seeking to raise money to help pay for development and to help defray costs, and we welcome your help.

 If you have Parkinson's disease, or are caring for a person who has Parkinson's disease, and you are open to talking, then we would greatly appreaciate talking with you.